 Boston University Center for Computing & Data Sciences, Boston, MA

 The Green Engineer is the Sustainable Design Consultant and Energy Modeler for this 345,000 SF new academic facility for Boston University.
-The Center will accomodate Boston University's mathematics, statistics, and computer science programs.
-Designed by KPMB Architects to be at the forefront of sustainability, the project is targeting LEED NC v4 Platinum and Net Zero Emissions.
-Upon completion in 2022, it will be Boston’s largest, fossil-free building.
-Renderings: Courtesy of and © KPMB Architects.
+The Center accommodates Boston University's mathematics, statistics, and computer science programs.
+Designed by KPMB Architects to be at the forefront of sustainability, the project achieved LEED NC v4 Platinum and is Net Zero Emissions.
+As of completion in 2023, it is Boston’s largest, fossil-fuel-free building.
+Photography: Courtesy of and ©Boston University, Janice Checchio.

 The building systems were extensively studied by the design team and selected to maximize energy efficiency while providing essential heating, cooling, and ventilation needs.
 The Green Engineer provided LEED Certification Project Management, Energy Modeling for LEED and Code Compliance, and Regulatory & Zoning Approval Services for Article 37/Article 80 Permitting in the City of Boston.
 Project Owner: Boston University | Architect: KPMB Architects | Select Consultants: Transsolar Klima Engineering; Haley & Aldrich; BR+A Consulting Engineers, and LeMessurier.